bluedevil2k/Jiffy/README.md

 Controllers
 ======
-There are 2 styles you can use to route to your controllers, Action-style or REST-style.
+There are 2 styles you can use to route to your controllers, RPC-style or REST-style.
 You can either use the PHP style controller/action to trigger the funcion controller.action() or you can use the RESTful services like in Ruby on Rails.
 Either way will work, it's up to you which one you prefer.

-The other option is to write your controller methods so they run synchronously or asynchronously.
-If your controller code is quick, just use the standard synchronous style methods.
-If you're doing something time consuming and don't want to lock up the HTTP thread while it's performing, you can use the asynchronous style methods.
-See the examples below.

-Action-Style
+RPC-Style
 ------
 You can define actions in your controller quickly using this style.
-This always takes the form of "controller/action.serv", where the ".serv" suffix signifies how you want the domain to be parsed by the server, Action-Style as opposed to REST-Style.
+This always takes the form of "controller/action.serv", where the ".serv" suffix signifies how you want the domain to be parsed by the server, RPC-Style as opposed to REST-Style.

 In your JSP pages, you should refer to the controllers and the actions in an "underscore" style.
-The controllers should then be named in a camelCase style.
+The controllers should then be named in a "camelCase" style.
 This is the common setup for all Java/PHP/Ruby frameworks.
 The conversion happens automatically on the server.

 Example of Action-Style Controllers